When You Need an EIN

 ### Important Notes

-- If you do not have an SSN or ITIN, the agent will note your foreign passport information instead
+- If you do not have an SSN or ITIN, the IRS may process the application without a US taxpayer identification number for eligible foreign applicants.

 - You can authorize a third party (such as your CPA or registered agent) to apply on your behalf by completing the Third Party Designee section of Form SS-4